-In the United States, Election Day 2018 is Tuesday, November 6.
+In the United States, the next Election Day will occur on Tuesday, November 5, 2019.
 Which states have made Election Day a holiday?
 When were women granted the right to vote?
 Here’s a brief history of this day—plus, some common questions and answers.

-National Election Day is always the first Tuesday following the first Monday in November.
+National Election Day is always held on the first Tuesday following the first Monday in November.

 On this day, citizens cast ballots to select public officials—from local to national government.

 - Presidential elections are held every four years, in years divisible by four.

 - Elections to the United States House of Representatives and the United States Senate are held every two years.